 |Close feedback||Closes the feedback item.
 You can close a feedback item when, for example, you can solve and implement it yourself, or when a duplicate has already been accepted.|

-You can also change the feedback item’s type by clicking Convert to idea or Convert to question.
+If the feedback item has not yet been accepted, you can also change the feedback item’s type by clicking Convert to idea, Convert to question, or Convert to issue.
 For more information, see the Types of Feedback section.

 Finally, you can click Delete feedback to delete the item.
 This action will remove all the associated messages as well.
-Note that this action cannot be undone.
+Note that this action cannot be performed if the item has been accepted, and cannot be undone.

 After clicking Accept feedback, you can create a story on the basis of the feedback item and add it to your backlog.
 To do that, follow these steps:

-- Enter a logical name for the story in As story and a description in Story description.
+- Enter a name for the story in As story and a description in Story description.

 - Decide whether the feedback item should be classified as a bug or feature in Identify as.